-The birth of digital publishing - Linotronic Imagesetter (1984), Aldus PageMaker 1.0 (1985), QuarkXpress 3.1 (1992), Adobe Creative Cloud launch (2012) THE DEVELOPMENT OF DESKTOP PUBLISHING It's never been easier to create and self-publish a new title.
+THE DEVELOPMENT OF DESKTOP PUBLISHING It's never been easier to create and self-publish a new title.
 Commercial printing commenced with the invention of the Gutenberg Press in the 15th century, with hand-set type in ever larger rows being refined over hundreds of years through to the 1970s.
 As early as the late 1800s, an array of technology was introduced offering greater printing efficiencies: machine typesetting, phototypesetting, laser image setting, and laser CTP - each vying for market position then disappearing through the years to the early 2000s.
 In 1985, Macintosh combined the Linotype (font) library and Adobe's PostScript to change the typographic world, introducing Desktop publishing for the first time.
 However, it was Aldus Software developer Paul Brainerd who coined the term, in relation to his PageMaker program that allowed pages to be made on screen.
-The 300dpi Laserwriter and 1200dpi Linotype Linotronic imagesetter brought the whole system together.
+The 300dpi Laserwriter and 1200dpi Linotype Linotronic images etter brought the whole system together.
 In 1987, QuarkXPress made it possible for designers and agencies to create magazines on Macs without the use of typesetting machines.
 It is a process that Microsoft, with its Word program, has been involved in since 1983 (and it still dabbles around the edges with Publisher), but it was with Adobe that the ease of publishing really emerged.
 Desktop publishing became even more accessible in 2012 with the launch of Adobe Creative Cloud, Creative Suite 6, which includes central file storage and uses the SaaS (Software as a Service) model, transferring the cost of software from capex to opex, making it more palatable to businesses.
 Gone are the days of \$850 Photoshop twiceyearly updates - users now have their entire suite for around \$50 a month.
-UNIVERSAL PDFS Publishers, whether small desktop for business, design agencies or multi-national newsprint, magazine or book publishers, universally use PDFs to send to print.
-PDFs contain within them everything that is required to be published - fonts, images, folios, and more.
-VersoView works seamlessly for publishers by the ubiquitous PDF they are familiar with as the starting point from which our AI does the one-click-publish-everywhere conversion to OpenView.
+In 1234 AD, Korean minister Choe Yun-ui was put to task to print another Buddhist text, entitled The Prescribed Ritual Text of the Past and Present (Sangjeong Gogeum Yemun).
+The extent of this volume eclipsed even the Tripitaka, so Choe Yun-ui created a method for minting bronze coins into 3D characters which were then arranged in wooden frames, allowing him to re-use pieces.
+He finished this in 1250 AD, 200 years before Gutenberg.
+Johannes Gutenberg's invention used Yun-ui's moveable type in parallel with a ratchet mechanism taken from European olive and wine presses - which allowed for paper and ink to be swiftly processed, and for mass printing and publishing to occur for the first time.
+While the Koreans focused on vast titles for nobility, Gutenberg's press was used for bibles and other texts that were then seen and used by the wider public.
+However, even Gutenberg's process was slow, and creating books was exceptionally expensive.
+With advancements in technology, publishing has expanded to levels Gutenberg could not imagine.
+The first magazine was published in Germany in 1663, while Britain's The Spectator, founded in 1828, is the first current affairs magazine to surpass 10,000 editions.
+Now publishing has broadened to encompass digital media, including websites, blogs, social media, Apps and e-publications.
+VersoView is looking at publishing as a whole market, with all myriad diversities.
+White Paper - Magazines are Thriving / Desktop Publishing The birth of digital publishing - Linotronic Imagesetter (1984), Aldus PageMaker 1.0 (1985), QuarkXpress 3.1 (1992), Adobe Creative Cloud launch (2012) © Adobe